TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 ### Operation SOL/DOGE → $0

-SOLUSD MG: SHORT opened at $94, TRIM 61/PROTECT 50.1.
-13,740 L / 15,499 S, net short 1,759 lots.
-406 trim closes, 6 PROTECT closes.
-ML ~53% — TRIM paused until ~$89.
-Spread tolerance $2.99/lot (overnight safe).
-Pure short at ~$40, equity $326K → $946K at $0.
+SOLUSD MG: SHORT opened at $94, TRIM 52.4/PROTECT 50.4 (**widen to 61 for overnight**).
+12,552 L / 14,362 S, net short 1,810 lots.
+430 trim closes, 7 PROTECT closes.
+ML 51.4%.
+Spread tolerance $3.24/lot (overnight safe).
+Pure short at ~$42, equity $310K → $916K at $0.

-TRIM is paused (ML ~53%, below the 61% threshold).
-Multiple burst trims at 51-53% throughout the session reduced hedge from ~25K to ~13.7K.
-It resumes when SOL drops to ~$89.
-From there, every dollar SOL drops compounds into more net short exposure.
-Pure short at ~$40 SOL.
+Multiple burst trims at 51-53% throughout the session reduced hedge from ~25K to ~12.6K. **Set TRIM back to 61% before sleeping** — the 2% dead zone at 52.4/50.4 will oscillate into PROTECT on normal overnight noise.
+TRIM resumes on its own when SOL drops to ~$89.
 DOGE entry on second account once SOL position is deeply safe (~$50 SOL).

 **Target: both to $0.**